Surveillance Utilization Review Section

 Providers are selected for review based on creditable information that points to an irregularity.
 The computer detection process screens all provider billing services to flag unusual practices.
 SURS may also receive referrals from other governmental entities and from the public.

-When an analysis of a provider's records shows that program rules have been violated, a sanction may be imposed.
+When an analysis of a provider's records shows that program rules have been misinterpreted or violated, a sanction may be imposed.
 This may range from a warning letter to a criminal charge.
 No sanction is imposed without the provider receiving full appeal rights.

 For more information about SURS